-Recommended prior knowledge: Admission requirements: gg none bachelor-level course).
-A statistics repetition and is part of the online material of the course and the of the first tutorials and should be complemented in self-study if neces ssary.
+Recommended prior knowledge: Admission requirements: This course requires a basic understanding of statistics (e.g., from a none bachelor-level course).
+A statistics repetition and is part of the online material of the course and the of the first tutorials and should be complemented in self-study if necessary.
 Basic familiarity with a programming g language.
 Frequency: every winter Recommended semester: Minimal Duration of the Module: semester 1 Semester